telerik/xaml-docs/controls/radwindow/features/predefined-dialogs.md

 * Alert the user with a certain message

-* Prompt the user for a certain information
+* Prompt the user for certain information

 * Allow the user to confirm an action